$k\texttt{-experts}$ -- Online Policies and Fundamental Limits: - experts WITH Pairwise-rewards

 In principle, we can use the \texttt{SAGE} framework to obtain the optimal pairwise inclusion probabilities and then sample $k$ items accordingly.
 However, there are two main difficulties with this approach - (1) unlike Eqn.\ \eqref{nec_cond}, there is no known succinct characterization of the feasible set of pairwise inclusion probability vector when $k$ items are chosen from $N$ items without replacement, and (2) given a feasible pairwise inclusion probability vector, it is not known how to efficiently sample $k$ items accordingly.
 The above roadblocks are not surprising given the hardness of the offline problem.
 This prompts us to propose the following approximate policy described in Algorithm \ref{pairwise-algo}.

-Since any item may be a part of $k-1$ super-items, it is possible that the set of sampled super-items in Algorithm \ref{pairwise-algo} includes an item multiple times.
+Since any particular item may be a part of $k-1$ super-items, it is possible that the set of sampled super-items in Algorithm \ref{pairwise-algo} includes an item multiple times.
 However, it is easy to see that the number of items contained in the union of any $k$ super-items is bounded between $\sqrt{2k}$ and $2k$.
-Hence, replacing $N$ with $\binom{N}{2}$ (the number of super-items) in Eqn.\ \eqref{small-loss}, we get the following performance guarantee for Algorithm \ref{pairwise-algo}:
+Hence, replacing $N$ with $\binom{N}{2}$ (the number of super-items) in Eqn.\ \eqref{small-loss} yields the following performance guarantee for Algorithm \ref{pairwise-algo}: